 - The opportunity to teach God’s Word

-- Helpful written feedback from members of the School of Religion and F/S
+- Helpful written feedback from members of the School of Religion and Faculty/Staff

-- Workshop sessions designed to aid in teaching and communicating God’s Word
+- A Master Class session designed to aid in teaching and communicating God’s Word

 - Keep in mind that we are not looking for the “perfect” lesson.
 Can you stand up in front of a group of ladies and with some degree of confidence and clarity say what God has said in His Word?
 That’s what we’re looking for.

 Lesson Presentation Helps

-- Biblical content of lesson.
+- Biblical content of message.
 The primary task of those who communicate God’s Word is to be faithful in saying what God said.
-If you need help understanding any of the Bible verses you are teaching from, consult someone you know and trust, like your parents, a Bible teacher or pastor.
+If you need help understanding any of the Bible verses you are teaching from, consult someone you know and trust, like your parents, a Bible teacher, or pastor.

 - Appropriate illustrations.
 Illustrations are powerful tools to help your audience see and feel the truth.
 Be sure to incorporate some stories or analogies in your lesson.

 - Personal appearance.
 Make sure your appearance complements (and doesn’t distract from) the message.
 Also, be aware that white, black, and stripes do not film well.
 Avoid distracting accessories.

 - Facial expressions/gestures.
 Sometimes we think we are more expressive than we actually are.
-Consider presenting your lesson in another context before coming to the Teaching Conference so you can get feedback from others on how you are coming across.
+Consider presenting your lesson in another context before filming your lesson so you can get feedback from others on how you are coming across.
 In addition, you may want to film a few takes before submitting your final version so you (and others) can view and improve before the final take.